peteryuhang/Computer-Systems-A-Programmer-Perspective/ch9/ch9.md

 - Applications that want initialized dynamic memory can use `calloc`, a thin wrapper around the `malloc` function that initializes the allocated memory to zero
 - Applications that want to change the size of a previously allocated block can use the `realloc` function

-- The `sbrk` function grows or shrinks the heap by adding incr to the kernel’s brk pointer
+- The `sbrk` function grows or shrinks the heap by adding incr to the kernel's brk pointer
 ```c
 #include <unistd.h>